Remote Superficial Femoral Artery Endarterectomy

 After your procedure:

-- After surgery: You are taken to a room where you can rest.
-Caregivers will watch you closely for any problems.
-Later, you will be taken to your hospital room or you may be able to go home.
-Do not get out of bed until your caregiver says it is OK.
+You will be taken to a room where you can rest.
+Healthcare providers will watch you closely for any problems.
+You will then be taken to a hospital room, or you may be able to go home.
 A bandage may cover your stitches or staples.
 This bandage keeps the area clean and dry to help prevent infection.

-- Activity: You will need to lie flat and still in bed for a few hours.
-Tell your caregiver if you get tired of lying on your back.
-Keep your leg straight and do not move it until your caregiver tells you it is OK.
-The pulses of your legs and in your feet will be checked often.
-This may show caregivers if you have any problems with blood flow after your procedure.
-You may need to place your fingers over the incision area if you need to cough or sneeze.
-Your caregiver will tell you when it is okay to get out of bed.
-Call your caregiver before getting up for the first time.
-If you feel weak or dizzy after getting up, sit or lie down right away and call your caregiver.
+• You will need to lie flat and still in bed for a few hours.
+Keep your leg straight and do not move it until your healthcare provider tells you it is okay.
+Your healthcare provider will tell you when it is okay to get out of bed.
+Call your healthcare provider before you get up for the first time.
+If you feel weak or dizzy after you get up, sit or lie down right away and call a healthcare provider.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.